The Pyrrha server now runs on the computer in the configuration:

-Pyrrha(the second fall of Pyrrhya ) - the daughter of Titus Epimetheus and his wife Pandery, the wife of Prometheus' son, Deukalion.
+The name Pyrrha comes from Greek mythology: Pyrrha (the second fall of Pyrrha ) - the daughter of Titan Epimetheus and his wife Pandera, the wife of Prometheus' son Deucalion.

 Vojtěch Zamarovský: Gods and Heroes of Ancient Myths